learn-co-students/playlister-sinatra-v-000/README.md

 (Note: You'll need to `enable :sessions` for your application and `use Rack::Flash` in the appropriate controller.)

+Require `rack-flash` to the top of the appropriate controller.
+If this is missed you will receive a `NameError: uninitialized constant Rack::Flash` message.

 You'll want to add a flash message to the `post '/songs'` and `patch '/songs/:slug'` actions. `post '/songs'` might look something like: